Nina Ricci ~ 1883-1970

 A coat style day dress of the utmost elegance:

-NOTE: This coat dress has a deep wide black belt and matching gloves and this seems to be a very dominant feature to the Nina Ricci collection during this time.
+NOTE: This coat dress has a deep wide black belt and matching gloves and this seems to be a very dominant feature of the Nina Ricci collection during this time.
 The pale completely contrasting hat shows off this wonderful creation.

 NEXT: comes an amazing collection of their luxurious evening gowns showing the 1960’s to have been a truly fashion orientated era.